Tennessee's 4th congressional district

 The 4th congressional district of Tennessee is a congressional district in southern Tennessee.
 It has been represented by Republican Scott DesJarlais since January 2011.

 Most of the district is rural, but many residents live in the suburbs of Chattanooga and Nashville.
-The area is very hilly, and has many well-known geographical features related to its location on the Cumberland Plateau.
+The most recent redistricting includes parts of Southeast Nashville, including some of Nashville's most densely populated neighborhoods.
+Much of the area is hilly, and has many well-known geographical features related to the location of portions of the district on the Cumberland Plateau.

 This part of Tennessee has several well-recognized distilleries such as Duck River, George Dickel, Southern Pride, and most famously the Jack Daniel's Distillery in Lynchburg.

-The region encompasses many of Tennessee's higher education facilities, such as Middle Tennessee State University, Sewanee: The University of the South, and Bryan College.
+The region encompasses many of Tennessee's higher education facilities, such as Middle Tennessee State University, Sewanee: The University of the South, the Southeast campus of Nashville State, and Bryan College.

 Current boundaries

 The district lies mostly in the southern part of Middle Tennessee, but stretches into East Tennessee.
 For the 118th and successive Congresses (based on redistricting following the 2020 census), it contains all or portions of the following counties and communities: